Department of Health Sciences

 HLTH 350 URBAN FOOD SYSTEMS (3)

 Uses experiential learning, discussion, and readings to challenge students to examine the environment of complex urban food systems.
 Students will consider what it would take to improve these systems to assure access for all to nutritious, adequate, affordable food, ideally with reduced environmental harm.
-Prerequisites: ENGL 102 or equivalent and Completion of Core 6 course.
+Prerequisites: ENGL 102 or equivalent and completion of Core 6 course.
 Core: Metropolitan Perspectives.

 HLTH 360 INTRODUCTION TO PEER EDUCATION (3)